 Medicines Scholarships and Grants

-The NACCHO Aboriginal and Torres Strait Islander Pharmacist Scholarship* provides subsidy and support for prospective or current Aboriginal and/or Torres Strait Islander pharmacy students.
+NACCHO is excited to announce that applications are open for the 5th year of the NACCHO Aboriginal and Torres Strait Islander Pharmacist Scholarship* which provides subsidy and support for full-time equivalent prospective or current Aboriginal and/or Torres Strait Islander pharmacy students.

 The scholarship program aims to build the Aboriginal and Torres Strait Islander pharmacist workforce and to raise the profile of the beneficial role that pharmacy and pharmacists can play in supporting appropriate and culturally safe care for Aboriginal and Torres Strait Islander peoples.

-For questions or further information, please contact medicines@naccho.org.au
+For questions or further information, please contact Zyana Gall at Zyana.gall@naccho.org.au.

 *Proudly supported by a grant from Sanofi